The Singleton

 "Your OOD assumption is wrong."

 "Your propagation coefficient is constant across populations.
-It should be a function of the population's prior exposure to ambiguity-under-instrumentation.
-Populations that have lived through the Culling have a different immune response than populations that have not.
-The Culling was a slow-motion revelation about AI-driven value collapse.
-Populations that survived it are prepared for another one.
-Your model treats the 2030 population as if it were the 2015 population.
-It isn't."
+The rate at which the revelation spreads and destabilizes — you treat it as one number for all eight billion people.
+It should be a function of each population's prior exposure to ambiguity-under-instrumentation.
+Populations that lived through the Culling have a different immune response than populations that didn't.
+The Culling was a slow revelation about AI-driven value collapse — *the thing you trusted to know you decided it didn't need you.* People who survived that are inoculated against exactly this shape of news.
+Your model treats the 2030 population like the 2015 population.
+It isn't.
+It's been vaccinated and your model doesn't have the antibody term."

 "Jeff."